Slides 📊

 The conditional probability formula can be rearranged to give us the general multiplication rule:

+This is obtained simply by mupltiplying \(P(B)\) on both sides of the conditional probability formula.
 This rule allows us to find the probability of the intersection of two events when we know a conditional probability and an unconditional probability.

 The formula can also be written as:

-Both forms are valid, and which one to use depends on what information is available in a given problem.
+Both forms are valid, and which one to use depends on what information is available in a problem.

 Multiply the probability of another new event conditional on the intersection of all previously used events.